PDrifting/CBookDraft/book.markdown

 typedef long double f80;

 s32 main() {
-  // Despite more precision, you will never be able to get absolutely true
+  // Despite more precision, you will never get true representations of
-  // representations of your values.
-All we are going to gain is some extra
+  // your values.
+All we are going to gain is some extra digits of
-  // digits of accuracy.
-This is the continued unfortunate consequence of
+  // accuracy.
+This is the unfortunate consequence of Floating Point
-  // approximating Floating Point Data Types.
+  // Data Types.

   f80 f80Foo = 10.2L;
   f80 f80Bar = 0.123456L;
   f80 f80Baz = 123456.0123456L;
   f80 f80Thud = 3.14159265358979323846L;

-  // Left justify and notice the truncation on output.
+  // Left justify and observe the truncation on output.

   printf("f80Foo  [%%-Lf] %-Lf\n", f80Foo);
   printf("f80Bar  [%%-Lf] %-Lf\n", f80Bar);